 Location.
-43° 0.625′ N, 75° 0.272′ W. Marker is in Mohawk, New York, in Herkimer County.
-Marker is on Columbia Street (New York State Route 28), on the left when traveling south.
-Marker is mid-block between Michigan Street and South Otsego Street.
+43° 0.621′ N, 75° 0.288′ W. Marker is in Mohawk, New York, in Herkimer County.
+Marker is at the intersection of Columbia Street (New York State Route 28) and South Otsego Street, on the right when traveling south on Columbia Street.
 Touch for map.
-Marker is at or near this postal address: 11 Columbia Street, Mohawk NY 13407, United States of America.
+Marker is in this post office area: Mohawk NY 13407, United States of America.
 Touch for directions.

 More.
-Search the internet for Mohawk’s First Public School.
+Search the internet for Mohawk’s First Fire Station.

 Credits.
 This page was last revised on January 9, 2020.
 This page originally submitted on January 7, 2020, by Steve Stoessel of Niskayuna, New York.
 This page has been viewed 36 times since then.
-Photos: 1, 2. submitted on January 7, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.
+Photo 1. submitted on January 7, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.